Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Conclusion

 \section{Conclusion}

 This paper proposes an energy-based model for Shapley value estimation (EmSHAP) for feature attribution in deep learning-based model.
 In EmSHAP, an energy-based model (EBM) is used to estimate the Shapley contribution function under different feature combinations.
-The EBM consists of a Resnet structure for approximating the energy function and a GRU network for estimating the partition distribution.
-By mapping the input features into a latent space using the GRU network, the influence of feature ordering to calculation of contribution function can be eliminated.
+The EBM consists of a ResNet structure for approximating the energy function and a GRU network for estimating the partition distribution.
+By mapping the input features into a latent space using the GRU network, the influence of feature ordering on the calculation of the contribution function can be eliminated.
 In order to explore a wider range of feature combinations, a dynamic masking mechanism is introduced during training, which empowers EmSHAP with better estimation accuracy and generalization capability.
-In order to evaluate the performance of the proposed method, detailed theoretical analysis on error bound and extensive application studies are conducted, which shows that EmSHAP has tighter error bound and exhibits higher accuracy compared with state-of-the-art approaches.
-It should be noted that despite the theoretically universal approximation capability, EmSHAP may not be suitable to handle the small-sample problem.
-In addition, although EmSHAP exhibits better performance under conditions like noises, outliers, and adversarial perturbations, it still lacks an inherent mechanism to deal with these cases.
-Future work will focus on addressing these limitations to enhance the robustness and scalability.
+In order to evaluate the performance of the proposed method, detailed theoretical analysis on error bound and extensive application studies are conducted, which show that EmSHAP has a tighter error bound and exhibits higher accuracy compared with state-of-the-art approaches.